John Hunt Base, Hagg Farm OEC, Snake Rd, Bamford, Hope Valley, S33 0BJ

 Walks:Long Distance Walks

-This accommodation is in a National Park, is available only to groups, has a pub within walking distance and is on the map of accommodation for school groups, the IHUK signage page and the Pennine Way.
+This accommodation is in a National Park, is available only to groups and has a pub within walking distance.
+It is on the map of accommodation for school groups, the IHUK signage page and the Pennine Way.

 Adventure activities can be arranged for your group!